The Kingdom MovementA Literary & Pastoral Study Guide to the Gospel of Matthew |

 King David praised the Law and viewed lending without interest as a cornerstone of godly character that made a person able to stand in God’s presence:

-‘O LORD, who may abide in Your tent?
+‘O LORD, who may abide in

 One of the most neglected Proverbs condemns interest rate lending as being against the Law:

+In Proverbs, God will deal with a person who dabbles with interest and usury in such a way that all wealth will be stripped from him and be given to someone who is gracious to the poor.
+The money will not even be given to the poor directly, but to a faithful person who will bring praise to God’s name by his or her compassion.
+After all, why should I profit from someone else’s misfortune?
 If we read Leviticus 25 and Deuteronomy 15 and 24, we see God instituting laws in Israel that freed people from their financial debt obligations every seven years, or on a fixed fifty year schedule called the ‘Jubilee Year.’
 Debt, incidentally, was the leading cause of why people fell into slavery in the Ancient Near East.
 God also required that the Israelites return land to their ancestral boundaries in the Jubilee, thus preventing families from passing on advantage or disadvantage across generations.
 Also, God told His people to freely and generously help the poor (Dt.15:7) and respect their dignity (Dt.24:10 – 22), which would have helped them again not fall into debt and debt-slavery.
 Given that the practice of usury favors the wealthy, as they are the ones with such capital to loan out, it is not surprising that God forbade usury among the Israelites.
+Do you know anyone that you can personally help get out of interest-accumulating debt? |